Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Introduction

 Finally, as the training criterion of ATST-Frame and ATST-Clip are totally different, they could learn complementary features.
 We propose to combine ATST-Frame and ATST-Clip at the fine-tuning stage of downstream tasks, based on cross-model knowledge distillation, which outperforms ATST-Frame or ATST-clip alone.

-We use the large-scale Audioset \cite{gemmeke_audio_2017} for pre-training, and evaluate the models with a variety of clip-level downstream tasks and the sound event detection (SED) \cite{DESED} task as a frame-level downstream task.
-Downstream tasks cover all the three types of audio signals, namely audio events, speech, and music.
-Our results show that i) on clip-level tasks, after fine-tuning, the proposed models outperform other state-of-the-art (SOTA) methods for most of the tasks.
-Especially, the precision on the Audioset-2M and Audioset-20K datasets reach a new SOTA of 49.7\% and 40.5\% (without model ensembling), respectively. ii) on the frame-level SED task, the proposed ATST-Frame model performs particularly well, outperforming ATST-Clip and other methods by a large margin.
+We use the large-scale AudioSet \cite{gemmeke_audio_2017} for pre-training, and evaluate the models with a variety of clip-level downstream tasks and two frame-level downstream tasks.
+Downstream tasks cover \addnote[audiotype]{1}{multiple audio domains: environmental sound, speech, and music.} Our results show that i) on clip-level tasks, after fine-tuning, the proposed models outperform other state-of-the-art (SOTA) methods for most of the tasks.
+Especially, the precision on the AudioSet-2M and AudioSet-20K datasets reach a new SOTA of 49.7\% and 40.5\% (without model ensembling), respectively. ii) on the frame-level SED task, the proposed ATST-Frame model performs particularly well, outperforming ATST-Clip and other methods by a large margin. \addnote[code]{1}{We open-source our code online\footnote[1]{https://github.com/Audio-WestlakeU/audiossl} for the research community to replicate and expedite future research.}